 The UC Irvine 3+2 Engineering Program, organized by The Samueli School of Engineering (HSSoE), The UC Irvine 3+2 Engineering Program is a two-year academic program that allows students to obtain both a B.S. degree from their home institution and a M.S./Ph.D. degree from the University of California, Irvine while experiencing both the academic and social lives of American students.

-The Henry Samueli School of Engineering at the University of California, Irvine educates more than 4,000 engineers each year (3,119 undergraduates and 898 graduates) with an integrative approach that blends fundamentals, research and hands-on experience.
+The Henry Samueli School of Engineering at the University of California, Irvine educates more than 4,600 engineers each year (3,728 undergraduates and 961 graduates) with an integrative approach that blends fundamentals, research and hands-on experience.
 The school’s mission is to unleash innovation, create opportunities and inspire ingenuity.
 The Samueli School’s faculty members are leaders in their disciplines who have achieved worldwide recognition for their research and dedicated teaching.
-The school includes five academic departments: biomedical engineering; chemical engineering and materials science; civil and environmental engineering; electrical engineering and computer science; and mechanical and aerospace engineering.
+The school includes six academic departments: biomedical engineering; chemical and biomolecular engineering; materials science and engineering; civil and environmental engineering; electrical engineering and computer science; and mechanical and aerospace engineering.
 Under the leadership of Dean Gregory Washington, the school pursues research that is timely, socially responsible and cutting edge, and works in partnership with industry and state and federal agencies to promote the transfer of research to applications that benefit society.
 Current research thrusts include Communications and Information Technology, Energy and Sustainability, Human Health, and Advanced Manufacturing and Materials.